Joe-Collins-1986/Hangman/README.md

    <br>

    #### Letters selected are checked against word
-   The letter selected will be checked agaist the randomised word to see if it appears.
+   The letter selected will be checked against the randomised word to see if it appears.
 If it does it will run success outcomes if it does not it will run fail outcomes.
 It will also update the presented word on the screen to incorporate correctly guessed letters.
    <br>

    ---

    #### Letters fade after use
-   After a letter is selected it will fade and be deaactivated.
+   After a letter is selected it will fade and be deactivated.

    ![Start of game](assets/readme-assets/features/select-letters/faded-letters.png)
    <br>